Eva Padlock Flashes Underboob & Booty In Skimpy Bodysuit

 The post was a hit, racking up more than 43,000 likes within an hour of going live.

-In the caption, Eva said the bodysuit was a available from Fashion Nova.
+In the caption, Eva said the bodysuit was available from Fashion Nova.

 Dozens of her fans left rave reviews, with many complimenting Eva on her fit physique and pretty smile.